 Those following my blog know that I am a staunch advocate of standardization and metadata.
-While metadata really is any additional information about a document or an item, like date created, author, etc., majority of time you want to standardize metadata using a list of drop down choices (For example: department drop-down, document type drop-down, etc.)
+While metadata really is any additional information about a document or an item, like date created, author, etc., the majority of the time you want to standardize metadata using a list of drop-down choices (For example: department drop-down, document type drop-down, etc.)

 What is Metadata?